Guide to Earning an Online Social Work Degree

 Online Bachelor's in Social Work Programs

 If you want to become a social worker, earning a bachelor of science in social work (BSW) is the first step.
 Applicants for this degree usually possess a high school diploma, although some schools consider applicants with a GED certificate.
 Prospective students usually need to take the ACT or SAT exam.
+However, this requirement is being waived by some colleges due to COVID-19.
+Students should check with prospective schools to determine their policy.

 BSW programs traditionally require 120 credits and take four years to complete, although sometimes colleges offer accelerated or year-round programs that allow degree-seekers to graduate early.
 Distance learners who enroll part time may require more time to complete the degree.
 All students complete at least 400 hours of supervised fieldwork.